KevinBjarnemark/bottle-post-recipes/README.md

 #### Searching and filtering recipes 🔍

 As mentioned, users are able to search for recipes in a highly sophisticated way.
 If you want vegetarian or meat recipes but no fish, it's as easy as clicking on a couple of buttons.
-Perhaps title searching isn't enough?
-At Bottle Post Recipes, you can find recipes based on their ingredients, description, title, and tags, all customizable to help you narrow down your search results.
+If title searching isn't enough, you can find recipes based on their ingredients, description, title, and tags, all customizable to help you narrow down your search results.

 #### User-based search 👤

-User-based search isn't fully implemented but you can click on users and display their recipes.
-If you want to view all the recipes that you've created, you can do so by clicking **My Recipes** in the **Account Button** dropdown.
+User-based search isn't fully implemented, but you can click on users and display their recipes.
+If you want to view all the recipes that you've published yourself, you can do so by clicking `My Recipes` in the `Account Button` dropdown.

 #### Create recipe 🧾

 If you ever want to become a chef at Bottle Post Recipes, it's as easy as posting on social media!
 Click on the big ➕ button at the bottom left, fill out the form, and your recipe will be bottled up and dropped into the ocean immediately!
-A spamming filter is integrated and users are allowed to post **1 recipe per day**.
+Users are allowed to post **1 recipe per day**, this prevents alorithm-abuse and spam.

 #### Edit or delete recipe 🖊️